 Thus, if the user is retained after the first year, the developer makes more money.
 In short, Apple tries to incentivize developers to build a model to keep users engaged or to gain them back.

 Indeed, if a user unsubscribes from an app service but gets back within the 60 days grace period days of paid service continue to be accounted by Apple so that at the renewal of the first year the developer will earn more.

-Why developers use a subscription model?
+Why do developers use a subscription model?

 A subscription model might be the most sustainable in the long run.
-While the user base initially using the service might be way more limited than the free and freemium model, developers also can leverage on a few strategies to gain subscribers quickly.
+While the user base initially using the service might be way more limited than the free and freemium model, developers also can leverage a few strategies to gain subscribers quickly.

 - Pay as you go: this works by lowering the price of the service for a limited period, which works well with price-sensitive users

-- Pay up front: one-time introductory for a specified duration at a lower price.
+- Pay upfront: one-time introductory for a specified duration at a lower price.
 This allows users still uncertain to enjoy of the first period with minimum investment and then decide whether to renew at full price

 - Free trial: the user enjoys a limited period for free.
 The subscription starts right away, but the user won’t pay until the end of the trial.
 The user can cancel before the trial ends